 You are here

-Diseases impairing the function of the central nervous system are key sources of low quality of life and early invalidity.
-Prominent examples are psychic disorders, chronic pain, stroke, Parkinson’s disease and multiple sclerosis.
+Diseases impairing the function of the central nervous system are key drivers of impaired quality of life and permanent disability.
+Prominent examples are brain tumors, psychiatric disorders, chronic pain, stroke, epileptic seizures, Parkinson’s disease and multiple sclerosis.
 In the near future, the demographic development will lead to a further incidence and prevalence of these diseases, in particular in the context of an urban environment.
-Existing therapy is often limited and the underlying pathomechanisms are poorly understood.
+Existing treatments are often limited as the underlying pathomechanisms are still uncompletely understood.

 Prof. Dr. Christian Schmahl